axmolengine/axmol/tools/bindings-generator/README.md

 ## Clean checkout and CI workflow

-The repository contains the generator source and project file.
-It deliberately does not contain `bin/` or `obj/`; those are local build output.
-A clean machine needs PowerShell 7.4 or newer and access to the NuGet feed containing the pinned managed package.
-The first run downloads the exact `ClangSharp.Interop` managed package version declared in the project, compiles the generator with PowerShell itself, copies only that DLL beside the generator, downloads the native libclang archive via the checked-in 1kiss source configuration, and never restores or ships `libClangSharp` or the NuGet `libclang` package.
+The repository contains the generator source and an optional SDK project file for Windows/Visual Studio debugging.
+The project file is not part of the supported generation path: `genbindings.ps1` compiles the sources directly with PowerShell `Add-Type`, so a clean machine needs PowerShell 7.4 or newer and access to the NuGet feed containing the pinned managed package.
+The first run downloads the exact `ClangSharp.Interop` managed package version declared in `genbindings.ps1`, compiles the generator with PowerShell itself, copies only that DLL beside the generator, downloads the native libclang archive via the checked-in 1kiss source configuration, and never restores or ships `libClangSharp` or the NuGet `libclang` package.